SvenvDam/HTypes/README.md

   } yield User(id, name, age)
 }

+// you'll have to do this youself

 val conn: Connection = getConnection()

 val table = conn.getTable(TableName.valueOf("MyTable"))

+// a user gets automatically encoded to an HBase compatible form and stored in a Put query

 val put = PutUtils.createFrom(User("id123", "Alice", 30))

+// HTypes lets you execute queries asynchronous
+// You have to define a backend to execute your query in (Future, Task, IO, etc)
+// An AsyncBackend instance for Future is provided by HTypes

+import scala.concurrent.ExecutionContext.Implicits.global
+implicit val asyncBackend = FutureAsyncBackend()

 val f: Future[Unit] = table.putAsync(put)

+// Automatically scan all columns associated with User

 val scan = new Scan().from[User]

+// Automatically convert scan result to a series of time-versioned User's

 val futureScanResult = table.getScannerAsync(scan).as[User]